-An air embolism—also called a gas embolism—is when an air bubble or air bubbles enter a vein or artery and block it.
-When the embolism enters a vein, it is called a venous air embolism.
-When the air enters an artery, it is called an arterial air embolism.
+An air embolism, also called a gas embolism, occurs when one or more air bubbles enter a vein or artery and block it.
+When an air bubble enters a vein, it’s called a venous air embolism.
+When an air bubble enters an artery, it’s called an arterial air embolism.

 An air embolism can occur when your veins or arteries are exposed, and pressure allows air to travel into them.
 This can happen in several ways, such as:

 A syringe or IV can accidentally inject air into your veins.
 Air can also enter your veins or arteries through a catheter that is inserted into them.

 Air can enter your veins and arteries during surgical procedures.
 This is most common during brain surgeries.
 According to an article in the Journal of Minimal Access Surgery, up to 80 percent of brain surgeries result in an air embolism.
 However, medical professionals usually detect and correct the embolism during the surgery before it becomes a serious problem.